knewman23/starter-angular-babel/README.md

-## Does it matter where I put my files?
-Yes - to benefit from the fractal approach, you will need to separate your application into pages and components.
-Each top-level folder under the `src` directory has a purpose.
-- `components`: Any component shared between more than one page/component should live here in its own folder.
-Feel free to nest components if it makes sense (e.g. component1 dependent on another component2, and component2 is only used by component1)
-- `pages`: Every page gets its own folder here.
-As with components, feel free to nest other pages or components in a page folder if it makes sense.
-- `services`, `filters`: Other shared files should be split up according to type in the `src` folder at the same level as the `pages` and `components` folders.
-If a file of any type is only used by one thing, then it is not shared and should be co-located with that thing.

-These are just conventions that have worked well for me - feel free to tweak them.

 ## How do I write Angular 1.x in ES6?
 This project comes with example controllers, directives, and services, so you can get a feel for how you could write them.

-You don't have to use classes - you can continue to use the same functions you did before, and just use the module loader and whatever ES6 goodness you want (e.g. generators).
-Classes work well for Angular 1.x controllers and services, and not so well for other things.
-See [this article][exploring-es6-angular] for some examples and explanation.
+Note that ES6 classes really only work well for Angular 1.x controllers and services, and not so well for other things.
+See [this article][exploring-es6-angular] for some more examples and explanation.